Red White and Blue Cupcakes

 Aren’t those just gorgeous!

-- Using whole eggs will tint the white cake batter slightly yellow.
-For a true white cake, substitute 4 egg whites for the 3 whole eggs.
+- For a whiter cake: Using whole eggs will give the cake batter a slight yellow tint.
+If you’d like a brighter white cake, substitute 4 egg whites for the 3 whole eggs called for in the recipe.

-- These cupcakes can be made ahead of time.
-Store frosted cupcakes in an airtight container in the fridge, then let them come to room temperature before serving for the best texture and flavor.
+- Make ahead friendly: These cupcakes can be made in advance.
+Store frosted cupcakes in an airtight container in the refrigerator, then let them sit at room temperature for about 30 minutes before serving for the best flavor and texture.

 - American Flag S’mores Dip